From KPIs to concrete steering

 By including a target for each KPI, you make the numbers interpretable.
 A target doesn't have to be set in stone; an indicative range or target value is often sufficient.
 Think of:

-A scoring percentage for quotes > 25%
+A scoring percentage for offers > 25%

 Our advice: always establish targets in consultation with the responsible teams.
-This way, you prevent the numbers from being perceived as "unfair," and you increase the sense of ownership.
+This way, you prevent the numbers from being perceived as

 By including a target for each KPI, you make the numbers interpretable.
 A target doesn't have to be set in stone; an indicative range or target value is often sufficient.
 Think of:

-A scoring percentage for quotes > 25%
+A scoring percentage for offers > 25%

 Our advice: always establish targets in consultation with the responsible teams.
-This way, you prevent the numbers from being perceived as "unfair," and you increase the sense of ownership.
+This way, you prevent the numbers from being perceived as

 Build the dashboard iteratively and involve the users

-Build an initial working dashboard around this.
+Build a first working dashboard around this.

 This approach has several advantages:

-You show results quickly.
+You quickly show results.

 You build support and data quality step by step.

-Build an initial working dashboard around this.
+Build a first working dashboard around this.

 This approach has several advantages:

-You show results quickly.
+You quickly show results.

 You build support and data quality step by step.